datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 carry on its ordinary business and affairs; or (xvii) any act that would contravene any provision of the Articles or this Agreement or the Act.

-Section 5.4  Reimbursement of Manager Expenses.
-The Company shall reimburse each Manager for all ordinary and necessary out-of-pocket expenses incurred by the Manager on behalf of the Company.
+<a name="section-5-4"></a>Section 5.4  Reimbursement of Manager Expenses.
+The Company shall
+reimburse each Manager for all ordinary and necessary out-of-pocket expenses incurred by the Manager on behalf of the Company.
 Such reimbursement shall be treated as an expense of the Company that shall